-- Engaging and Building Partnerships with Muslim and Sikh Americans: The goals of these two half-day programs, both of which CRS updated in FY 2018, are to educate law enforcement about Muslim American and Sikh American communities.
-The program topics include: cultural understanding of Muslim and Sikh Americans; issues impacting these communities, including hate crimes; and best practices for successfully engaging with Muslim and Sikh Americans.
-The program includes action planning to increase local capacity to successfully create partnerships with Muslim and Sikh American communities and respond to issues impacting these communities. - Engaging and Building Partnerships with Transgender Communities Training: This 4-hour program is designed to educate law enforcement about transgender communities.
-The program topics include: definitions related to the transgender community; the impacts of hate crimes on these communities; and best practices for engagement, communication, and problem solving.
-The program increases the capacity of law enforcement to successfully create partnerships with transgender communities and respond to issues impacting these communities. - Public Events Planning: CRS's two public events-related training programs, Contingency Planning: Reducing Risk During Public Events and Event Marshals: Supporting Safety During Public Events trainings were updated in FY 2018.
+- Engaging and Building Partnerships with Muslim and Sikh Americans: The goals of these two separate half-day programs are to educate law enforcement or community leaders about Muslim American and Sikh American communities.
+The program topics include cultural understanding of Muslim and Sikh Americans; issues impacting these communities, including hate crimes, and best practices for successfully engaging with Muslim Americans and Sikh Americans.
+The programs include action planning to increase local capacity to successfully create partnerships with Muslim American and Sikh American communities and respond to issues impacting these communities. - Engaging and Building Partnerships with Transgender Communities: This 4-hour program is designed to educate law enforcement about transgender communities.
+The program topics include definitions related to the transgender community; the impacts of hate crimes on these communities; and best practices for engagement, communication, and problem solving.
+The program increases the capacity of law enforcement to successfully create partnerships with transgender communities and respond to issues impacting these communities.

+- Public Events Planning: CRS has two public events-related training programs, Contingency Planning: Reducing Risk During Public Events and Event Marshals: Supporting Safety During Public Events trainings.
 The Contingency Planning program increases participants' knowledge of how to plan for a safe public event, such as a demonstration or rally, to decrease the potential for violence.
-It also includes time for participants to begin developing an appropriate plan to prepare for and hold an event and assess and address potential issues for maintaining public safety during the event.
-The Event Marshals program educates participants about the importance of this role in maintaining public safety during an event and expectations for Marshals as the primary points of contact with event participants.

-• Facilitating Meetings Around Community Conflict: This daylong training is aimed at helping community leaders develop the skills needed to independently resolve community tensions, a key component of our focus on building local capacity to address sources of community conflict.
+It also includes time for participants to begin developing an appropriate plan to prepare and hold an event and assess and address potential issues for maintaining public safety during the event.
+The Event Marshals program educates participants about the importance of this role in maintaining public safety during an event and expectations for Marshals as the primary points of contact with event participants. - Facilitating Meetings Around Community Conflict: This daylong training is aimed at helping community leaders develop the skills needed to independently resolve community tensions, a key component of our focus on building local capacity to address sources of community conflict.
 Participants learn how to prepare for, facilitate, and conduct follow-up after a community meeting involving issues of conflict or disagreement.

-FY 2022 Budget Request
+FY 2025 Budget Request

-The CRS budget consists of operating expenses which include, but are not limited to, payroll for permanent positions; travel expenses to enable CRS' conciliation professionals to respond in person to requests for assistance from state and local units of government, private and public organizations, and community groups; and funding for normal operations (e.g., programmatic planning and development, employee training and professional development, information technology, communications, equipment, supplies).
-In fiscal year 2022, the Community Relations Service (CRS) requests 70 positions, 60 FTE, and \$20,039,000.
-This will allow CRS to support its current staffing level and 16 additional positions to expand mediation and conciliation services.
+The Community Relations Service's budget consists of operating expenses which include, but are not limited to, payroll for permanent positions; travel expenses to enable CRS's conciliation professionals to respond in person to requests for assistance from State and local units of government, private and public organizations, and community groups; and funding for normal operations (e.g., programmatic planning and development, employee training and professional development, information technology, communications, equipment, supplies).
+In fiscal year 2025, CRS requests 118 positions (including two attorneys), 118 FTEs, and \$29,088,000.
+This will allow CRS to maintain current efforts to bolster staffing levels to enhance the support it provides to communities working to reduce tensions, improve police-community relations, and prevent and respond to bias incidents and hate crimes.